RENCI-NRIG/CICI-SAFE/readme.txt

         serverurl       The ip address and port number of vSDX slice controller scritpsdir      /Path/to/SDX/SDX-Simple/SAFE_SDX/src/main/resources/
         topodir         /Path/to/SDX/SDX-Simple/topo/
+        Generally, you need to change the above configuration fields, and leave the rest alone.

-        controllersite  The site of plexus sdn controller sitelist        The list of sites that customer can request for stitching [Some of the sites may fail depending on the status]
+        controllersite  The site of plexus sdn controller sitelist        The list of sites that customer can request for stitching [Some of the sites may fail depending on the status] bw              The bandwidth of links between vSDX routers brobw           The bandwidth of links between routers and Bro node bro             whether deploy bro when creating the vsdx or not

    For demo with Both ExoGENI and Chameleon, [to be updated]